-Make no mistake – these are both great models.
-And while the RTX graphics card represents the latest generation of Nvidia technology, the level of power it offers comparable to the GTX isn’t always going to be that different, depending on which model of card you’re looking at.
+Make no mistake – these are both great GPUs.
+And while the RTX graphics card represents the latest generation of Nvidia technology, the level of power it offers compared to the GTX isn’t always going to be that different, depending on which model you’re looking at.
 The best quality of the RTX chip is that it’s primed and ready to accommodate the latest graphical technologies.

-While the implementation of real time ray tracing and A.I. driven graphics features are only slowly being introduced in modern games, an investment in an RTX will make sure that your laptop is capable of running games at their best in the years to come, and that’s especially exciting with the next generation of games on the horizon.
+While the implementation of real-time ray tracing and A.I. driven graphical features are only slowly being introduced in modern games, an investment in an RTX will make sure that your laptop is capable of running games at their best in the years to come, and that’s especially exciting with the next generation of games on the horizon.

-But it bears keeping in mind that a gaming laptop with an RTX unit (and the comparable specs to keep pace) is generally going to cost you around $500 more.
+But it’s worth keeping in mind that a gaming laptop with an RTX unit (and the comparable specs to keep pace) is generally going to cost you around $500 more.
 We generally recommend it, but we recognize that’s a lot of money to throw down for features that aren’t that present in the gaming experience just yet.